fastrizwaan/WineZGUI/README.md

 `icoutils` - to extract icon from exe file `gnome-terminal` - (optional) to access prefix directory in shell

-## Install Requirements for your Linux OS
+## Install Requirements for Linux OS

 ### Fedora 36